IRuk/apidemo/README.md

 It would be advisable for internet provider technicians to confirm the postcode-level availability of superfast and ultrafast broadband.

-I chose to split the postcodes into various parts to have a quick postcode reference cache available to prevent making database reads one every request.
-I also split the readings by connection type for smaller table sizes.
+For the data storage, the postcodes were split into various parts to have a quick postcode reference cache available to prevent making database reads on every request.
+The readings were also split by connection type into separate tables for smaller table sizes.

 ![home page](screenshots/1.jpg)